mauroalberti/geoSurfDEM/README.md

 # geoSurfDEM

-geoSurfDEM is a C++ command-line application for calculating intersection points between 3D geosurfaces and DEMs.
+geoSurfDEM is a set of C++ and Fortran command-line application for calculating intersection points between 3D geosurfaces and DEMs (IntersectDEM), as well as inverting intersection points to obtain the local best-fit geological planes (BestFitGeoplanes).

-*As of November 2016, an alpha-state Fortran 95-03 application for estimating the local attitude of geological surfaces given intersection point on a topographic surface is being developed.
-It is available in the 'invert' branch, and is stored in the 'Invert' folder.*

-###Rationale
+*As of December 2016, BestFitGeoplanes is in beta-state.*

+IntersectDEM is a C++ console application, made up by a main application, *DEMIntersection.cpp*, that uses a few auxiliary algorithms contained in *algebra.cpp*, *data_prcessing.cpp*, *geographic.cpp*, *spatial.cpp* and related header files.

+BestFitGeoplanes is based on C++ and Fortran 2003 code.
+The Fortran code uses the Lapack and BLAS library in order to calculate the Singular Value Decomposition of the available points.
+A possible path to compile the code is listed in the *compile* file.

+Below is described in detail the use and application of IntersectDEM.
+The equivalent part for BestFitGeoplanes has still to be created.

+###IntersectDEM

-The determination of the theoretical intersections between digital 3D geological surfaces and topography could be of potential help for studying the field attitudes of natural geological surfaces, as mapped from outcrops or from aerial and satellite images.
+The forward and backward determination of the theoretical intersections between digital 3D geological surfaces and topography could be of potential help for studying the field attitudes of natural geological surfaces, as mapped from outcrops or from aerial/satellite images.
 Since geological structures have complex geometries, the analysis of the relationships between 3D surfaces and topography requires tools that can process 3D geological surfaces.

-geoSurfDEM aims at determining:

 *a) the theoretical intersections between a 3D surface and a topography*

 *b) the local 3D attitude of that surface at each intersection point*